top of page

 My approach

-Therapy with me is about real life, real families, and feeling centered without needing a script.
-I use humor, compassion, and evidence-based interventions.
-I help my clients see all their parts with compassion, and I work with the nervous system so we can do brave work.
+Therapy with me is about real life, real families, with minimal "therapy speak".
+I bring humor, compassion, and evidence-based interventions to my sessions.
+I help my clients see all their parts with compassion, and I support the nervous system so we can do brave work.

 My education

 I've supported children and families for nearly 20 years.
-In addition to my work with adults, I've worked in early childhood education, the school system, community mental health, and have specialized training in Infant and Early Childhood mental health.
+In addition to my work with adults, I've worked in early childhood education, Montessori education, the public school system, community mental health, and have specialized training in Infant and Early Childhood mental health.

 My modalities